Skip to content

 • Allows employers to manage unscheduled absences

-• Serves as a helpful benefit for applicants and current employees.
+• Serves as a helpful benefit for applicants and current employees

-• Gives employees clear direction on how much PTO is offered, when it starts, how it is accrued and how much can be used at one time.
+• Gives employees clear direction on how much PTO is offered, when it starts, how it is accrued and how much can be used at one time

 • Provides terms for special circumstances (unpaid time off)

-What are the laws related to PTO policies?
+What Are the Laws Related to PTO policies?

 PTO Policies Can Help You Remain Compliant

 Establishing clear and compliant employee policies is essential to avoiding costly lawsuits.
-Businesses should consistently review their employee handbooks and individual policies to ensure that they are updated to reflect the latest government regulations.
+Businesses should consistently review their employee handbooks and individual policies to ensure they are updated to reflect the latest government regulations.

-Paid Time Off (PTO) starts accruing [upon hire, after 60 days, after six months].
+PTO starts accruing [upon hire, after 60 days, after six months].
 Eligible employees must regularly work at least XX hours per week.
 Employees working less than XX hours per week are not eligible for PTO.

 Use and Scheduling of PTO